📷 Sainte-Foy-Tarentaise

 Historic

-This season has seen a total of 426cm of snowfall, contributing to a robust snowpack compared to the historical averages.
+This season has seen a total of 486cm of snowfall.

 Snow Summary